 For those of you still able to, you can use any lasagna noodles, and the dairy cheese mix to follow…OR try something new and just as delicious and totally dairy free!!

-Are lasagnas time consuming and difficult to make?
+Is lasagna time consuming and difficult to make?

-I have also noticed that a lot of people avoid making lasagna, making the wrong assumption that it is time consuming…not at all!!
+A lot of people avoid making lasagna, making the wrong assumption that it is time consuming…not at all!!
 It is a really simple assembly that requires no special skills or methods…and is a snap to throw together.

 Best of all, you can easily make a double batch, freeze one pan for later or share it with a lucky friend.
 This a favorite meal to send to friends in need!

 Simply replace the ground beef with roughly 3-5 cups chopped veggies – onion, bell peppers, zucchini, mushrooms, spinach…whatever sounds good.